texfaq/texfaq.github.io/FAQ-uploads.md

   [CTAN management team](mailto:ctan@dante.de)

-If your package is large, or regularly updated, it may be appropriate to 'mirror' your contribution direct into CTAN.
+If your package is large, or regularly updated, it may be appropriate to ''mirror'' your contribution direct into CTAN.
 Mirroring is only practical using `ftp` or `rsync`, so this facility is limited to packages offered by a server that uses one of those protocols.